isabella232/titanium_modules/localytics/ios/documentation/index.md

 ## Description

-Localytics iOS Plugin for Titanium, using Localytics SDK 2.17.2
+Localytics iOS Plugin for Titanium, using Localytics SDK 2.21

-Updated April 2013
+Updated December 2013

 ## Accessing the Localytics Module